AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 - `DOMPurify`, for sanitizing `marked`'s HTML output (e.g., to prevent XSS attacks).
 - `moment`, for rendering comment timestamps relative to now (e.g., "3 hours ago").

-You can load these with simple script elements, before your custom script:
+Now, you can certainly load these using script elements like so:

 ```html
 <!-- HTML up at the top -->